 In the context of our evolutionary history, it's forgivable that we instinctively mix up "recency" and "urgency."
 What's less acceptable is that we keep making the same damn mistake, day after day.
 Here is an experiment for current todo list users to try: make yourself wait as long as possible (ideally 1-2+ days) before taking up a newly added task.
 You can experience firsthand how clarifying and unsatisfying it is to escape the clutches of recency-based list sorting.
 The "unsatisfying" feeling of abstaining from shiny new tasks proves that you're not just working on this because it's going to be fun 🤡.
 You're working on it because, after considering it relative to other opportunities, it is best aligned with your goals.
 In the Amplenote world, we would label that task "Important."

 Future You is capable of great things if given the chance!
 They are a chronically underutilized resource when it comes to sifting your opportunities and detecting which continue to matter over time.
-Repeatedly relevant tasks are often the most promising sort, and they have a way of slowly improving (with #showerthoughts or your equivalent) as the weeks pass.
+Repeatedly relevant tasks are often the most promising sort -- and they have a way of slowly improving (with #showerthoughts or your equivalent) as the weeks pass.

 A little bit of labeling goes a long way toward working on more meaningful tasks.
 The movement of tasks up and down the list simulates how Amplenote shifts your tasks if you provide input

 If you're a creative person with lots of ideas, Future You is a ready & willing judge to help spot the pick of the litter.
-The best versions of your best ideas take time to percolate.
-The longer an idea sits on your list (hidden or otherwise), the greater the opportunity for various Future Yous to trash the idea or improve it.
+The best versions of your best ideas take time to refine.
+The longer an idea sits on your list (hidden or otherwise), the greater the opportunity for various Future Yous to discard the idea or improve it.
 The more times you're willing to be entertained by a task, the more important you can infer it to be.

 So far we've proposed a system that can help a user lift themselves out from a recency-based mindset.
 That's a great first step!
 The natural power-up goal is to become "more free," aka "less driven by urgent tasks."
 In an article called "The Procrastination Matrix," Tim Urban (waitbutwhy) proposes a simple method to interpret what should happen to important, urgent, and other tasks: